drvinceknight/amwoss/README.md

 A theoretic overview of agent based modelling is given specifically concentrating on the roles of agents and the environment.

-Python is a fully object oriented programming language and so no libraries are
+In Python the fully object oriented nature of the language is used to model agents and the environment as classes.
-used: agents and the environment are written as specific classes with all the required functionality.
 The R solution makes use of the R6 library which allows for a similar implementation of classes with required functionality.

 ## Chapter 8: Linear Programming